fish-shell/fish-shell/sphinx_doc_src/index.rst

 - ``hostname``, the machine's hostname.

-- ``IFS``, the internal field separator that is used for word splitting with the <a href="commands.html#read">read builtin</a>.
+- ``IFS``, the internal field separator that is used for word splitting with the `read <cmds/read.html>`_ builtin.
 Setting this to the empty string will also disable line splitting in `command substitution <#expand-command-substitution>`_.
 This variable can be changed by the user.

 - ``PWD``, the current working directory.